Estimating Reeb chords using microlocal sheaf theory: Duality and Exact Triangle

 This completes the proof. \end{proof}

 The following corollary can be viewed as a version of degeneration to Morse flow trees in Legendrian contact homology (that certain pseudoholomorphic curves degenerate to Morse gradient flows) in for example \cite[Theorem 3.6, Part~(4)]{EESduality}.
-It says that certain sheaf homomorphisms descend to Morse theory.
-A similar result in sheaf theory can also been found in \cite[Section 4.3]{Ike}.
+It says that certain sheaf homomorphism degenerates to Morse theory.
+This recovers Ike's result \cite[Lemma 4.9 \& Proposition 4.10 \& Theorem 4.13]{Ike} (where the isomorphism to Morse theory was obtained for $\mathbb{Z}/2\mathbb{Z}$).